raspberrypilearning/boat-race/en/step_8.md

 --- task ---

+Test your game to see whether your new booster arrows speed up the boat.

+--- /task ---

+Next you'll add a spinning gate that the boat has to avoid.
+--- task ---

-You can also add a spinning gate which your boat will have to avoid.
-Add a new sprite called 'gate' that looks like this:
+Add a new sprite that looks like this, and call it 'gate':

  ![screenshot](images/boat-gate.png)

- Make sure that the colour of the gate is the same as that of the wooden barriers.
+Make sure that the colour of the gate sprite is the same as the colour of the wooden barriers.

 --- /task ---